cloud-ark/kubeplus/README.md

 ## Try it:

-- Getting started:

 - Install KubePlus kubectl plugins.
 They can be used with any Kubernetes resource (built-in resources like Pod, Deployment, or custom resources like MysqlCluster).

 ```
    $ wget https://github.com/cloud-ark/kubeplus/raw/master/kubeplus-kubectl-plugins.tar.gz